Dividend Tracker With Google Sheet: Build Yours in 6 Steps

 • Dividend yield can be listed once you enter the dividend and you can track your yield on cost if that matters to you based on your average purchased cost.

-Following that, you can decide on the information you want on this tab.
+You can then decide on the information you want on this tab.
 At a minimum, you have the current market value of your investment.
-The amount invested can tell you how your holdings are doing vs your purchase price but it’s not a good performance metric.
+The amount invested can tell you how your holdings are doing vs your purchase price, but it’s not a good performance metric.

 Portfolio Tracker - Performance Summary

-All you need to do is assign a sector to your stock holdings as seen above and you can report on your sector exposure by using the SUMIF function in Excel or Google Sheet.
+All you need to do is assign a sector and industry to your stock holdings, as seen above, and you can report on your sector exposure using the SUMIF function in Excel or Google Sheets.
 The target per sector is for you to identify based on your investment goals.
-Over time, you will see that sectors perform differently and you can use that to decide which investment to add to.
-It took me a few years to really adjust the target to what worked for me.
+Over time, you will see that sectors perform differently, and you can use that to decide which investment to add to.
+It took me a few years to adjust the target to what worked for me.
 Do a first pass and review it every quarter or year to see if it matches your investment philosophy.

 Portfolio Tracker - Diversification & Reporting